2026 United States Senate elections: Nebraska

 Two-term Republican Ben Sasse resigned early in the 118th Congress to become president of the University of Florida.
-Former Governor Pete Ricketts was appointed as interim senator on January 12, 2023, by Governor Jim Pillen.
-He won the 2024 special election to serve the remainder of Sasse's term, defeating college professor Preston Love Jr. Ricketts is running for reelection to his first full term.
+On January 12, 2023, Governor Jim Pillen appointed former governor Pete Ricketts as senator.
+Ricketts won the 2024 special election to complete Sasse's term, defeating college professor Preston Love Jr., and is now running for reelection to his first full term.

-Former labor union leader Dan Osborn, who challenged Republican Deb Fischer in the election for Nebraska's Class I seat, has announced his candidacy as an independent.
-The Nebraska Democratic Party is not recruiting a candidate to challenge Ricketts as a Democrat, and the party's chairperson has endorsed Osborn.
+Former labor union leader Dan Osborn, who challenged Republican Deb Fischer for Nebraska's Class I Senate seat, has announced an independent bid.

+The Nebraska Democratic Party has declined to recruit a Democratic challenger to Ricketts, and the party's chair has endorsed Osborn.
+Other candidates filed for the Democratic primary, raising concern that their campaigns could split the vote and weaken Osborn's support in the general election, but retired pharmacy technician Cindy Burbank won the Democratic primary and said she intended to withdraw from the general election if she sees no clear path to victory.
+She officially withdrew from the race on July 17.

 New Hampshire

 Three-term Democrat Jeanne Shaheen was reelected in 2020 with 56.6% of the vote.
 On March 12, 2025, Shaheen announced that she would not seek reelection to a fourth term.

-Democratic Congressman Chris Pappas declared his candidacy on April 3, 2025, becoming the first major candidate to the enter the race.
-Karshmina Manzur, a member of the New Hampshire Democratic Party's rules committee, and state representative Jared Sullivan have also announced campaigns.

-On June 25, former U.S. Senator from Massachusetts (2010–2013) and U.S. Ambassador to New Zealand and Samoa (2017–2020) Scott Brown announced he was entering the race for the seat; in 2014, Brown won the Republican primary and narrowly lost the general election against Shaheen.
-State senator Dan Innis announced his candidacy on August 22, 2025.
-Former U.S. Senator John E. Sununu has also announced a campaign; he lost this seat to Shaheen in 2008.
-Sununu's brother, former Governor Chris Sununu, was considered a possible Republican candidate, but announced that he would not run on April 8, 2025.
+U.S. Representative Chris Pappas defeated New Hampshire Democratic Party rules committee member Karishma Manzur to win the Democratic nomination on September 8.

+Former U.S. Senator John E. Sununu won the Republican nomination on September 8, defeating former Massachusetts U.S. Senator and U.S. Ambassador to New Zealand and Samoa Scott Brown.
+Both have previously lost Senate races to Shaheen: Sununu in 2008 and Brown in 2014.
+Sununu's brother, former Governor Chris Sununu, declined to run.

 New Jersey

 Two-term Democrat Cory Booker was reelected in 2020 with 57.2% of the vote and is running for reelection to a third full term.

-Among Republicans, former Tabernacle deputy mayor Justin Murphy is "seriously thinking" of running against Booker.
-Former state senator and 2025 gubernatorial candidate Ed Durr has also expressed interest in running.
+Booker won the Democratic nomination unopposed, as he was the only candidate to submit the required number of signatures to appear on the primary ballot.

+On June 2, 2026, former Tabernacle Mayor Justin Murphy, a Navy veteran and attorney, won the Republican nomination with 33% of the vote, defeating physician Robert Lebovics, U.S. Army combat veteran Richard Tabor, and former News 12 reporter Alex Zdan.

 New Mexico

 One-term Democrat Ben Ray Luján was elected in 2020 with 51.7% of the vote.
 On April 23, 2025, Luján announced that he would seek a second term.

-Among Republicans, electrician Ben Luna is a candidate.
+Christopher Heuvel, the only Republican to file, was disqualified for failing to meet ballot requirements.
+Former oil and gas operator Larry Marker subsequently qualified for the Republican primary as a write-in.